frontendj/test-gallery/README.md

 ## Scripts

-yarn dev: Starts the development server. yarn build: Builds the project for production. yarn preview: Previews the production build locally. yarn test: Runs the Playwright tests. yarn lint: Lints the code using ESLint. yarn format: Formats the code using Prettier. yarn storybook: Starts Storybook for component development. yarn build-storybook: Builds the Storybook for deployment.
+-   yarn dev: Starts the development server.
+-   yarn build: Builds the project for production.
+-   yarn preview: Previews the production build locally.
+-   yarn lint: Lints the code using ESLint.
+-   yarn format: Formats the code using Prettier.
+-   yarn storybook: Starts Storybook for component development.
+-   yarn build-storybook: Builds the Storybook for deployment.

 ## Key Components